 My dad is a foodie.
 He was a foodie before the term was even coined.
 My parents cooked, entertained, and ate like royalty.
 They were samplers of some of the strangest things I could ever imagine as a kid.
 I was introduced to some amazingly different foods because of their penchant for cooking.
 I was also introduced to some of the most disgusting things I could ever imagine because of my parents’ desire to introduce us to a broader world of food.

 Escargot.
 I got my first taste of escargot when I was 10.
 My parents had a party and escargot was on the menu.
 I came into the dining room as saw the shells nestled on a pretty platter.
 Disgusting, I thought!
 I can NOT believe they are eating snails!
-Somehow, I was conned into trying one and I thought I had died and gone to heaven!
-The butter, garlic and warmth of the bread, along with the texture of those tiny, tasty little morsels called, ever so elegantly, escargot put me in a state of bliss.
+Somehow, I was conned into trying one, and I thought I had died and gone to heaven!
+The butter, garlic, and warmth of the bread, along with the texture of those tiny, tasty little morsels called, ever so elegantly, escargot, put me in a state of bliss.
 (I am sure chefs call them escargot because NO ONE would eat them if they were called snails!)

 I appreciate the lessons I learned at the dinner table of my parents.
 I like to believe the lessons there made me seek out and find what I really enjoy, becoming something of a foodie myself.
-The lessons learned at the Combs’ dinner table helped me see something that looks repulsivie can be enjoyable…think snails.
+The lessons learned at the Combs’ dinner table helped me see something that looks repulsive can be enjoyable…think snails.
 And sometimes what looks repulsive REALLY is repulsive…think tongue!
-I think Stan and I have put many of these lessons to good use with the kids.
+I think Stan and I have put many of these lessons to use with the kids.
 They are becoming little foodies in their own rights, as they learn to enjoy more and more culinary delights.
-My hope is that we have not tramatized them too much at the Combs-Pokrywka dinner table.
+My hope is that we have not traumatized them too much at the Combs-Pokrywka dinner table.

 Oh, for the love of my children…